Name of Afghanistan: Afghan dynasties

 According to Ta'rikh-i Yamini (author being secretary of Mahmud of Ghazni), Afghans enrolled in Sabuktigin's Ghaznavid Empire in the 10th century as well as in the later Ghurid Kingdom (1148–1215).
 From the beginning of the Turko-Afghan Khalji dynasty in 1290, Afghans are becoming more recognized in history among the Delhi Sultanate of India.
-The later Lodi dynasty and Sur dynasty of Delhi were both made up of Afghans, whose rule stretched to as far as what is now Bangladesh in the east.
+The later Lodi dynasty and Sur Empire of Delhi were both made up of Afghans, whose rule stretched to as far as what is now Bangladesh in the east.
 Other Afghan dynasties emerged during the 18th century, namely the Hotak dynasty and the Durrani Empire which covered huge swathes of Central and South Asia.

 Early references to Afghanistan

 The word Afghan is mentioned in the form of Abgan in the third century CE by the Sassanians and as Avagana (Afghana) in the 6th century CE by Indian astronomer Varahamihira.
 A people called the Afghans are mentioned several times in a 10th-century geography book, Hudud al-'Alam, particularly where a reference is made to a village: "Saul, a pleasant village on a mountain.
 In it live Afghans."

 Al-Biruni referred to them in the 11th century as various tribes living on the western frontier mountains of the Indus River.
-Ibn Battuta, a famous Moroccan scholar visiting the region in 1333, writes: "We travelled on to Kabul, formerly a vast town, the site of which is now occupied by a village inhabited by a tribe of Persians called Afghans.
+Ibn Battuta, a famous Maghrebi scholar visiting the region in 1333, writes: "We travelled on to Kabul, formerly a vast town, the site of which is now occupied by a village inhabited by a tribe of Persians called Afghans.
 They hold mountains and defiles and possess considerable strength, and are mostly highwaymen.
 Their principle mountain is called Kuh Sulayman."

-The earliest mention of the term "Afghanistan" appears in the 13th century in Tarikh nama-i-Herat of Sayf ibn Muhammad ibn Yaqub al-Herawi, mentioning it as a country between Khorasan and Hind, paying tributes to the country of Shamsuddin.
+Some of the earliest mentions of the term Afghanistan can be found in the 9th century History of the House of Artsruni by Armenian historian Tovma Artsruni (as Ապղաստան [Apłastan]) and the 13th century Tarikh nama-i-Herat of Sayf ibn Muhammad ibn Yaqub al-Herawi, mentioning it as a country between Khorasan and Hind, paying tributes to the country of Shamsuddin.

-Furthermore the name "Afghanistan" is mentioned in writing by the 16th century Mughal ruler Babur, referring to a territory south of Kabulistan.
+Furthermore the name "Afghanistan" is mentioned in writing by the 16th-century Mughal ruler Babur, referring to a territory south of Kabulistan.

 The road from Khorasān leads by way of Kandahār.
 It is a straight level road, and does not go through any hill-passes....
 In the country of Kābul there are many and various tribes.
 Its valleys and plains are inhabited by Tūrks, Aimāks, and Arabs.
 In the city and the greater part of the villages, the population consists of Tājiks* (Sarts).
 Many other of the villages and districts are occupied by Pashāis, Parāchis, Tājiks, Berekis, and Afghans.
 In the hill-country to the west, reside the Hazāras and Nukderis.
 Among the Hazāra and Nukderi tribes, there are some who speak the Moghul language.
 In the hill-country to the north-east lies Kaferistān, such as Kattor and Gebrek.
 To the south is Afghanistān.